 How to tell if a substance is pure or a mixture

-Alloys are mixtures based on metals; at least one of the elements in the mixture has to be a metal.
-Steel is an alloy of iron and carbon, brass is an alloy of copper and zinc.
-Pure metals tend to be quite weak, because they have flat layers in their structure which can slide over each other easily.
-Adding different atoms as a mixture disturbs these layers, so sliding can't happen as easily.
-This makes metal alloys are stronger and harder than pure metals.
-Some alloys have other useful properties, like being resistant to corrosion.
+Alloys are mixtures based on metals - at least one of the elements in the mixture has to be a metal.
+Steel is an alloy of iron and carbon, while brass is an alloy of copper and zinc.
+Pure metals tend to be quite weak because they have flat layers in their structure which can slide over each other easily.
+Adding different atoms in a mixture disturbs these layers, so sliding can't happen as easily.
+This makes metal alloys stronger and harder than pure metals.
+Some alloys have other useful properties, such as being resistant to corrosion.

 Now it's time for some questions.